 You will receive a warm welcome particularly from our Welcome Team (who wear name badges) who will be able to answer your questions and direct you to where you would like to sit.

-On third Sunday of the month, there is Family Service for children and adults.
+On fourth Sunday of the month, there is Family Service for children and adults at 10.30am.
 Its theme is drawn from the day’s Bible Reading.
 Through a talk, an activity, prayers, singing, we celebrate God’s love and the presence of Jesus Christ with us.
-It lasts around 45 minutes and is followed by Brunch.
+It lasts around 45 minutes.

-On the other Sundays, the service is Holy Communion.
+On the other Sundays, the service is Holy Communion at 10.30am.
 In this service, we celebrate the death and resurrection of Jesus Christ, and in response, pray for the God’s church and world.
 Besides meeting Jesus Christ through the Bible Reading and Sermon, we also encounter him as we come forward to receive bread and wine, or a prayer of blessing towards the end of the service.
 At the end, we are blessed and go to serve God in the coming week.
 This service lasts just over an hour.

 Tea, coffee and biscuits at the moment are served before the 10.30am services from about 10am when there is plenty of time to meet new people and ask more questions.

 Our weekly newsletter, The Grapevine, which tells you about what's going on in church that week, is handed out at our Sunday services and can also be downloaded in advance from this website.

-Usually on the third Sunday of the month we have a Family Service at 10am where children and families are particularly welcome.
+Usually on the fourth Sunday of the month we have a Family Service at 10.30am where children and families are particularly welcome.